domsson/fetch-all-the-things/README.md

 ## Invidiual projects

-These are project that contain only one fetch script or program, focusing on a particular piece of information.
+These are projects that contain only one fetch script or program, focusing on a particular piece of information.

 - [xtmon](https://github.com/vimist/xtmon) X window title monitoring (C)
 - [pavolmon](https://github.com/everard/pavolmon) PulseAudio volume monitoring (C)